mParticle/docs/src/pages/integrations/xandr/audience/index.md

 The Xandr Integration uses Bulk Forwarding.
 Bulk Forwarding means that, instead of uploading updates to an audience in real time, mParticle compiles updates into a queue until either a given amount of time has passed since the last upload, or until a certain number of updates are waiting to be sent.

-By default, mParticle uploads to Xandr every five minutes.
+By default, mParticle uploads to Xandr every five hours.

 ## Configuration Settings